Cathedral-Of-NeoJesus/CodeOfConduct/moderation.md

 Banning someone should be permanent only, so that's why the idea of a timeout is better than a ban, because the person in question can also see the server interacting and having fun with each other without them.

-However this does not apply for breaking section 5.6 of the member's code of conduct, or if it's a simple troll that says slur and/or threats to the people in the server the second they join.
+However, this does not apply for breaking section 5.6 of the member's code of conduct, or if it's a simple troll that says slur and/or threats to the people in the server the second they join.
 One or two mistakes can be pardoned tho

 ### 4. People have the authority to question you: